hbc/NGS-Data-Analysis-long-course/sessionII/lessons/01_alignment.md

 $ sh script.sh filename.fq
 ```

 The command is 'sh', and the arguments are the name of the script, "script.sh" and the name of the fastq file, "filename.fq".
-The argument after the command (script.sh) is designated as $0, and the argument after $0 is $1 (filename.fq).
+The argument after the command is designated as $0 (script.sh), and the argument after $0 is $1 (filename.fq).

 *The command-line arguments $1, $2, $3,...$9 are positional parameters, with $0 pointing to the actual command, program or shell script, and $1, $2, $3, ...$9 as the arguments to the command."
 This basically means that "Script Name" == $0, "First Parameter" == $1, "Second Parameter" == $2 and so on...*